Guide to supported housing schemes for over 50s

-In Northern Ireland, housing associations provide over 10,000 sheltered flats or bungalows for older people or people with disabilities.
+There are 18 housing associations who provide over 10,000 sheltered flats or bungalows for older people or people with disabilities across Northern Ireland.

 Most sheltered schemes provide the following facilities and services: